-Ms. Cormack has been the President and Chief Executive Officer and a Director of the Company since 2013.
-Since her appointment, Ms. Cormack has led the Company through significant growth and transformation, including a successful rebranding and repositioning as one of Canada's leading high quality seniors' living providers.
+Ms. Cormack has been the President and Chief Executive Officer and a Director of the Company since 2013, and has led the Company through significant growth and transformation to become a leading high quality seniors' living provider and the recipient of Canada's Most Admired Corporate Culture Award in 2017.